smittytone/BuildAPIAccess/README.md

 ### - (void)getProducts ###

-Obtains a list of all the impCentral products associated with the current account (see *login:*).
-This method may result in multiple calls to the API as it retrieves as many pages as a required.
+Obtains a list of all the impCentral products associated with the account used to sign in to the impCentral API.
+This method may result in multiple calls to the API as it retrieves as many pages as a required *(see ‘Pagination’, below)*.

 The instance posts the notification `@"BuildAPIGotProductsList"` when the complete list of products has been received.
 The notification includes an NSDictionary: its *data* key points to an array of product NSDictionaries.

 ### - (void)getProductsWithFilter:(NSString *)filter :(NSString *)uuid ###

-Obtains a list of all the impCentral products associated with the current account (see *login:*) that has been filtered with the named filter and associated resource UUID.
+Obtains a list of all the impCentral products associated with the current account that has been filtered with the named filter and associated resource UUID.
 Currently the only filter supported is `@"owner.id"` for which the supplied UUID must be an account ID.

 This method may result in multiple calls to the API as it retrieves as many pages as a required.
 The instance posts the notification `@"BuildAPIGotProductsList"` when the complete list of products has been received.
 The notification includes an NSDictionary: its *data* key points to an array of product NSDictionaries.